The best trekking poles 2023: take the strain off and go further, faster

 Sections don’t attach particularly securely

 These brilliant budget trekking sticks are perfect for people perhaps trying poles out for the first time.
 The price tag is low, but the level of performance is actually very good.
-Made to a three-section folding design, they are constructed with Duralumin’ 7075 (fortified aluminium) they’re not as flexible, light or structurally strong as carbon poles, but they do seem robust enough for most hiking conditions (be careful on boulder fields and in deep snow, when breakage could occur).
+Made to a three-section folding design, they are constructed with Duralumin’ 7075 (fortified aluminum) they’re not as flexible, light or structurally strong as carbon poles, but they do seem robust enough for most hiking conditions (be careful on boulder fields and in deep snow, when breakage could occur).

 On less technical trails they will reduce the stress and strain on knees and ankles, like all good poles do, but they’re also gentle on your wrists, because they come complete with in-built shock absorbers (which can be turned on or off with a twist of the grip), which is ideal on unforgiving surfaces such as concrete, duckboards and sun-baked trails.
 One downside is that the sections seem to detach quite easily if the dip digs in, however, they do come with trekking baskets.
 The wrist strap is easy to adjust and well padded, and we were particularly impressed with the handgrips, which are designed to let your hands breath.
 The lower grip area (an element often overlooked on more expensive poles, but crucial when you’re walking off camber or up steep slopes) is excellent too.